Saturday, 15 April 2023

 ( Ambal Sannadhi )

-Temple view from east
+Temple view from the east

 Two Amman idols - The taller Amman idol was damaged.